hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   - `LFU`: Abbreviation for Least Frequently Used.
 When `eviction-policy` is set to `LFU`, the entries that are used (accessed) least frequently are removed from the cache.
   - `RANDOM`: When `eviction-policy` is set to `RANDOM`, random entries are removed from the cache.
 No information about access frequency or last accessed time are taken into account.
   - `NONE`: When `eviction-policy` is set to `NONE`, no entries are removed from the cache at all.
-- `backup-count`: The number of synchronous backups.
-Those backups are executed before the mutating cache operation finishes, the operation is blocked, default is 1.
-- `async-backup-count`: The number of asynchronous backups.
-Those backups are executed asynchronously so the mutating operation is not blocked and finished immediately, default is 0.
-- `in-memory-format`: The In Memory Format defines the internal storage format.
-For more information please see [In Memory Format](#in-memory-format).
-Default is BINARY.
-- `eviction-policy`: The eviction policy **(currently available on Hi-Density storage only)** is used to define which elements are evicted from the memory in case of low memory, default is RANDOM.
-Following eviction policies are available:
-  - `LRU`: With _Least Recently Used_ longest unused (not accessed) elements are removed from the cache.
-  - `LFU`: With _Least Frequently Used_ elements are removed from the cache being used (accessed) least frequently.
-  - `RANDOM`: Random elements are removed from the cache, no information about access frequency or last access are taken into account.
-  - `NONE`: No elements will be removed from the cache at all.
 - `eviction-percentage`: The eviction percentage property **(currently available on Hi-Density storage only)** defines the amount of percentage of the cache that will be evicted when the threshold is reached.
 Can be set to any integer number between 0 and 100, defaults to 0.
 - `eviction-threshold-percentage`: the eviction threshold property **(currently available on Hi-Density storage only)** defines a threshold when reached to trigger the eviction process.
 Can be set to any integer number between 0 and 100, defaults to 0.